How to create context in a React Server Component in Next.js

 You're importing a component that needs createContext.
 It only works in a Client Component but none of its parents are marked with "use client", so they're Server Components by default.

-Learn more: https://nextjs.org/docs/getting-started/react-essentials
+You can Learn more: https://nextjs.org/docs/getting-started/react-essentials

 Hence we can create a ThemeProvider, mark it as use client and pass that on.